 Professional Suitability, Academic and Non-Academic Misconduct

 The University’s regulations on misconduct apply to all students registered with the University or registered for a qualification offered by the University, irrespective of their mode or place of study, and to graduates.
 Concerns about a student’s academic conduct are dealt with through the Academic Misconduct Procedure; concerns about a student’s non-academic conduct are dealt with through the Student Disciplinary Procedure.
 A range of sanctions is available where allegations are proven.

 The University has rules relating to student conduct, whether academic or non-academic.
 Ways in which these rules may be breached are shown in Senate Regulation 6.
 Examples include, but are not limited to:

 - disorderly or anti-social behaviour

-If the University thinks you have breached the regulation an investigation into your conduct is likely to commence.
+If the University thinks you have breached the regulation, an investigation into your conduct is likely to commence.
 The University has a range of penalties available if a student is found to have breached the regulations.
 Indicative penalties are shown in Appendix A of the Academic Misconduct Procedure and Appendix A of the Student Disciplinary Procedure.

 Failure to maintain appropriate standards may result in your professional suitability being brought into question.
 If you are found to be unsuitable you may be required to withdraw from your programme of study.
 The University reserves the right to inform the professional body in such circumstances.